Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Method

 \subsection{Direct Diffusion Score Preference Optimization}

-We now consider a setting in which preference is defined not over final generated samples, but over a transition between intermediate denoising steps.
+We now consider a setting in which preference is defined not over final generated samples, but directly over backward denoising transitions at intermediate steps, thereby grounding supervision in the actual reverse denoising process rather than using the forward process posterior $q(\x_{t-1}\mid \x_t,\x_0)$ as a surrogate supervision signal for reverse transitions.
 Crucially, rather than assuming access only to preference-labeled final samples \( (\x_0^w, \x_0^l \mid \vc) \), we also assume access to preference-labeled denoising transitions at intermediate steps.
 Let \( p_\star^w(\x_{t-1,t} \mid \vc) \) and \( p_\star^l(\x_{t-1,t} \mid \vc) \) denote the winning and losing denoising policies, forming a contrastive policy pair.
 Sampling from these policies yields tuples $((\x_t^w, \x_{t-1}^w), (\x_t^l, \x_{t-1}^l) \mid \vc)$.
 This enables direct preference of denoising behavior at each timestep of the diffusion process.

 Following the Bradley–Terry formulation in \cref{equ:BT_distribution}, we extend the preference supervision from final outputs \( (\x_0^w, \x_0^l \mid \vc) \) to denoising transitions at intermediate steps, using tuples of the form \( ((\x_t^w, \x_{t-1}^w), (\x_t^l, \x_{t-1}^l) \mid \vc) \).
 The reward function is accordingly redefined as \( r(\vc, \x_t, \x_{t-1}) \), and preferences are modeled over entire denoising transitions.
 By applying the same derivation steps as in \cref{equ:BT_distribution,equ:RLHF,equ:DPO_loss}, and extending the supervision to denoising transitions at arbitrary diffusion timesteps \( t \sim \mathcal{U}(0, T) \) the loss can be analogously formulated as: